Institute Summer Residency

 Student participants have joined us from across the United States and from other countries.
 The application process is open to everyone over age 18.
 Theater experience is helpful but not required.
 Previous Institute students have included people aged 18 to 60+, educators, artists, undergraduate and graduate students, activists, community organizers, filmmakers, clergy, writers, community and arts organization board members, social workers, administrators, producers, etc. It’s not uncommon to have someone very early in their career in the same class as a person who has run their own theater company or had lots of other life experience.

 Classes usually take place in the morning and are taught by experienced Cornerstone company members and guest artists.
 There are approximately 10 class sessions that focus on sharing our process for creating theater in a community-based context.
-We do not teach the principles of these topics but rather explore- through discussion, lecture, and activities- how working with community impacts and informs all disciplines of theater.
+We do not teach the specifics of acting, design, playwriting, etc., but rather explore- through discussion, lecture and activities- how community engagement and involvement can inform and impact the various theater disciplines.

 Each student is given a primary production assignment but can expect a variety of experiences.
-Preferences are communicated in the application and assignments are made based on students’ goals, background and experience, as well as the needs of the show.
-Students should expect to assist in areas outside their production assignment such as building or painting set pieces, sewing costumes, acquiring props, as well as community engagement.
-You might work with the lighting or sound departments, or assist in managing box office reservations.
+Preferences are communicated in the application process and assignments are made based on students’ goals, background and experience, as well as the needs of the show.
+Everyone has Community Engagement responsibilities and opportunities.
+Students should expect to assist in areas outside their production assignment.
+They should expect to support technical and design teams with building or painting set pieces, creating costumes and props, etc. You might work with the lighting or sound departments, or assist in managing box office reservations.
 You may be asked to temporarily step into roles for absent actors during rehearsal.
 Each summer, and in each moment, the needs and opportunities vary.

 Production Assignments have included: Actor/Performer, Musician, Assistant Stage Manager, Assistant Director, Movement Associate, Design Associate (costumes, sets, props, lights, sound), Script Assistant, Community-Engagement Associate, and more.